superguigui/simple-color-picker/README.md

 var colorPicker = new ColorPicker();
 ```

-And include 'simple-color-picker.css' in your html or import it in your css.
+And include `simple-color-picker.css` in your html or import it in your css.

 You can retrieve the current color in different formats by using these convenient methods:
 * `colorPicker.getHexString(); // #FFFFFF`